Find out what our contributors have been up to lately …

-Walter Cummins‘s essays have been collected into a Spring 2019 book release, Death, Cancer, Madness, Meaning.
+Walter Cummins‘s essays were collected into a Spring 2019 book release, Death, Cancer, Madness, Meaning.
 Published by del Sol Press, it includes his contribution to our pages, “Commitment: On consigning a wife to others’ care.”

-Dawn Whitmore mounts a solo show, “A house is like a mind that holds everything,” in Arlington, VA, from October 13 to December 15, 2018.
+Dawn Whitmore mounted a solo show, “A house is like a mind that holds everything,” in Arlington, VA, from October 13 to December 15, 2018.

 Valley Haggard has a new book, new ventures … Surrender Your Weapons mixes memoir and writing tips.
 Valley is also the 2018 winner of the Emyl Jenkins Award for service to the writing community, from James River Writers.

 Paisley Rekdal‘s new book, The Broken Country, evaluates Vietnam’s legacy in 2018.

 Caitlin Hamilton Summie took silver in the 2018 Indie Awards.

 Deborah Jiang-Stein is honored at L’Oréal’s 2017 “Women of Worth” event.